Retro64Mod/Retro64Mod.github.io/index.md

 11. You should end up with **4 files total** for this mod in your mods folder
 12. Launch the game.

-Note: Every version update might require performing the compilation process again
+Note: Updates might require performing the compilation process again